Hayespace/Milestone1/README.md

 # Ga / LAB.

 Ga / LAB. is a showcase of the works of artist and graphic designer, Gaia Dipilato.
-It has been designed with sleek minimalism and muted tones in mind, in order not to distract from the artworks and information.
-With such vibrant and colourful works inspiration has been drawn from the vast white walls of gallery spaces.

 The target audience is art collectors, galleries, and people with disposibale income who enjoy fashion, art and design.

+The site can be found here https://hayespace.github.io/Milestone1/

+## UX

+### User Stories

+The user should:
+- Be able to navigate through the whole site smoothly.
+- Understand the purpose of the site upon loading it.
+- Be able to contact the artist for more information.
+- View a gallery of works by the artist.
+- Have information about the artist
+- Link to social media

+### Design and Colour Scheme
+- It has been designed with sleek minimalism and muted tones in mind, in order not to distract from the artworks and information.
+- With such vibrant and colourful works inspiration has been drawn from the vast white walls of gallery spaces.
+- Soft lines and elegant fonts
+-The overall design is intuitive and easy to navigate.
-9 unique pieces have been showcased highlighting the diversity of the artists work while not overwhelming the site user with imagery.
-Each piece has been attached to a modal for fullscreen high res viewing.
-The overall design is intuitive and easy to navigate.
+- 9 unique pieces have been showcased highlighting the diversity of the artists work while not overwhelming the site user with imagery.
+- Each piece has been attached to a modal for fullscreen high res viewing.

 ## Features